-Nutrition Support Staff: May include nutrition and dietetic technicians, registered (NDTR), nutrition associates (four year degree in nutrition/dietetics), certified dietary managers (CDM), directors of food and nutrition services, or other support staff.
+Nutrition Support Staff: May include nutrition and dietetics technician, registered (NDTR), nutrition associates (four year degree in nutrition/dietetics), certified dietary managers (CDM), directors of food and nutrition services, or other support staff.

-Nutrition and Dietetics Technician, Registered (NDTR): Minimum completion of an associate degree in nutrition/dietetics.
-May be registered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics (nutrition and dietetic technician, registered or NDTR - has completed a qualified internship and passed the CDR registration exam).
+Nutrition and Dietetics Technician, Registered (NDTR) (3): Minimum completion of an associate degree in nutrition/dietetics.
+May be registered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics (nutrition and dietetics technician, registered or NDTR - has completed a qualified internship and passed the CDR registration exam).
 Works under the supervision of the RDN and/or LD.

-"Nutrition and Dietetics Technicians, Registered (NDTR) or a Dietetic Technicians, Registered (DTR) are individuals who have: completed a minimum of an Associate degree granted by a U.S. regionally accredited college or university, or foreign equivalent:
+"Nutrition and Dietetics Technician, Registered (NDTR) or a Dietetic Technician, Registered (DTR) are individuals who have completed a minimum of an Associate degree granted by a U.S. regionally accredited college or university, or foreign equivalent:

-- completed a minimum of 450 supervised practice hours through a Dietetic Technician Program as accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics; - successfully completed the Registration Examination for Dietetic Technicians; and - · remitted the annual registration maintenance fee; and - complied with the Professional Development Portfolio (PDP) recertification OR
+- Completed a minimum of 450 supervised practice hours through a Dietetic Technician Program as accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics - Successfully completed the Registration Examination for Dietetic Technicians - Remitted the annual registration maintenance fee - Complied with the Professional Development Portfolio (PDP) recertification OR - Completed the minimum of a baccalaureate degree granted by a U.S. regionally accredited college or university, or foreign equivalent;